 Pick Your Niche

-Explore what is already available in your area and think about what your personal strengths are and also the strengths of your location and set up.
+Explore what is already available in your area and think about what YOUR personal strengths are and also the strengths of your location and set up.
+Are you great at photography ?
+Good online, Love meeting people?
+Is your location very remote, in teh middle of a city?
+On a fram where there are lots of facilties for the public to use such as Parking and toilets?

 There are a few main avenues that you can go down or you can look at a hybrid of them.